lisa-lab/pylearn2/README.rst

 ==============================
-Pylearn2: A Machine Learning research library
+Pylearn2: A machine learning research library
 ==============================

 Pylearn2 is a library designed to make machine learning research easy.